Washoe people

+Indigenous people of the Great Basin, U.S.

-The Washoe or Waší:šiw are a Great Basin tribe of Native Americans, living near Lake Tahoe at the border between California and Nevada.
+The Washoe or waší:šiw are a Great Basin tribe of Native Americans, living near Lake Tahoe at the border between California and Nevada.
 Many Washoe people today are enrolled in the Washoe Tribe of Nevada & California, though some are enrolled in the Reno-Sparks Indian Colony and the Susanville Indian Rancheria.
 The Washoe language is a linguistic isolate.

 Name

-The name "Washoe" or "Washo" is derived from the autonym Waashiw (wa·šiw or wá:šiw) in the Washo language or from Wašišiw (waší:šiw), the plural form of wašiw.
+The name "Washoe" or "Washo" is derived from the autonym Waashiw (wa·šiw or wá:šiw) in the Washo language or from wašišiw (waší:šiw), the plural form of wašiw.
 It means "people from here".
 Washoe was also written in older literature as Wa She Shu.

 Territory

 Washoe people have lived in the Great Basin and the eastern Sierra Nevada mountains for at least the last 6,000 years, some say up to 9,000 years or more.
 Prior to contact with Europeans, the territory of the Washoe people centered around Lake Tahoe (/ˈtɑːhoʊ/; Washo: dáʔaw / daʔaw / Da ow – "the lake"; or dewʔá:gaʔa – "edge of the lake") and was roughly bounded by the southern shore of Honey Lake in the north, the West Walker River, Topaz Lake, and Sonora Pass in the south, the Sierra Nevada crest in the west, and the Pine Nut Mountains and Virginia Range in the east.
 Beside Lake Tahoe the Washoe utilized the upper ranges of the Carson (dá:bal k'iláʔam), Truckee (dabayóduweʔ), and West Walker rivers to the east as well the Sierra Valley (a site of extensive freshwater marshes filled with cattails, bulrushes and alkaline flats that drain into the Middle Fork Feather River) to the north.
 The Washoe would generally spend the summer in the Sierra Nevada, especially at Lake Tahoe; the fall in the ranges to the east; and the winter and spring in the valleys between them.
 Washoe Lake (c'óʔyaʔ dáʔaw) was named after them.

 The Washoe/Washo were loosely organized into three (in some sources four) regional groups speaking slightly different dialects, which in turn were divided in groups (cooperating extending families for the seasonal hunt and living together in winter camps) and in nuclear families.
 The regional group was determined by where people had a winter camp: